Happymic/EEERover2024/metro-starter-arduino/README.md

  - `\on` A request to turn the LED on, e.g. `http://192.168.0.10/on`
  - `\off` A request to turn the LED off, e.g. `http://192.168.0.10/off`

 A different function is called when each request is received.
-A request to the root path returns the html code for the user interface. `\on` and `\off` set the LED and then return 'OK'.
+A request to the root path returns the html code for the user interface. `\on` and `\off` set the LED and the reponse is the state of the LED, either `ON` or `OFF`.

 ### The web interface

-The webpage built into the starter code shows how buttons can be used to send HTTP requests. `<button>` tags are used to define two buttons, which are formatted with some basic styling defined in the `<style>` section.
+The webpage built into the starter code is a basic user interface based on JavaScript and HTTP requests. `<button>` tags are used to define two buttons, which are formatted with some basic styling defined in the `<style>` section.
 Each button triggers a JavaScript function that is defined in the `<script>` section.
-A `XMLHttpRequest` object is used to send the HTML requests with its `send()` and `open()` methods.
+In these functions, a `XMLHttpRequest` object is used to send a HTTP request with its `send()` and `open()` methods.

+An inline function is assigned to `xhttp.onreadystatechange`, which is called whenever a response is received to a HTTP request.
+The function updates the LED state text displayed on the page with the contents of the HTTP response.
+Remember that all the JavaScript functions are executed on the client web browser, not on the microcontroller module.

 ## Next steps